Frequently Asked Questions: Global Crossroads LLC

 - Interaction with faculty and visitors interested in global issues.

-- Access to international cable channels in the third floor lounge.
-Availability of international publications in the PAR library.
+- Availability of international publications in the PAR library.

 - Lots of fun activities!
 Some of the past activities include a trip to Chicago, conversation with a photographer who spent time in Iraq, an earthquake relief presentation and benefit dinner, and a visit by Miss Jamaica Universe!